 Continuing Education Activity

 Antiepileptic drug-level monitoring has been a common clinical practice since the advent of antiepileptic drugs (AEDs).
-The practice of maintaining AEDs within laboratory defined therapeutic ranges is a myth, with professionals overestimating values in most of the clinical settings.
-In this review, this activity discusses the efficacy, variability, and utility of monitoring anti-epileptic drugs levels in various settings.
+The practice of maintaining AEDs within laboratory-defined therapeutic ranges is a myth, with professionals overestimating values in most clinical settings.
 Epilepsy, in general, is a clinical diagnosis, with diagnostic modalities such as EEG and MRI considered to be complementary investigations.
 The assessment of AED efficacy should also be clinical and the AED level utilized as a complementary tool in selected situations.
 This activity reviews antiepileptic drug monitoring and the role of the interprofessional team in monitoring patients taking antiepileptic drugs.

-- Describe the efficacy, variability, and utility of monitoring anti-epileptic drugs levels in various settings.
+- Describe the efficacy, variability, and utility of monitoring anti-epileptic drug levels in various settings.

 - Review the clinical assessment of AED efficacy.